Sourdough Discard Pumpkin Muffins

 stirred pumpkin batter.

-1. Add the dry ingredients to the wet ingredients in the large bowl.
-Fold until combined.
+1. Add the dry ingredients to the wet ingredients and fold gently with a spatula until just combined.

 Cover the bowl tightly and place it in the refrigerator for up to 20 hours.
 Cold fermenting allows the flour to absorb more moisture from the batter, which can lead to a more tender and moist crumb.
 Additionally, slow fermentation helps break down the proteins in the flour.